fighting45/STYXY-smart-contracts-Ethereum/README.md

 ## 6. Testing the Contracts

-To test the contract, you can interact with it using Hardhat's `ethers.js` by running the following command:
+To test the contracts, you can interact with it using Hardhat's `ethers.js` by running the following command:

 ```bash
 npx hardhat test